Shon Powell

 In my work as a therapist, I frequently encounter individuals who have carried emotional burdens for so long that the weight becomes imperceptible—stitched so tightly into their daily routines that it feels like a natural part of existence.
 They often speak of exhaustion as if it were an inevitable tax of adulthood and interpret their irritability as a personal flaw rather than a signal from their depleted reserves.
 With time, these blurred boundaries can make it nearly impossible to distinguish between what truly belongs to them and what has seeped in from family expectations, workplace demands, or the silent pressures of culture and relationships.

 Within the therapeutic space, a deeper awareness often unfolds.
-Many come to recognize
+Many come to recognize that survival mode has become their

 Mesmerizing image of a dancing flame against a black backdrop.